Disciplinary regulations (students)

 10. Disciplinary Panel composition

-10.1 Where an alleged breach is referred to the Disciplinary Panel, the Panel shall consist of at least three members and shall comprise:
+10.1 Where an alleged breach is referred to the Disciplinary Panel, the Panel shall consist of at least three members, who will not have previously been involved in the investigation, and shall comprise:

-10.2 The student can be accompanied by a friend or Students’ Union caseworker and can seek advice from the Students’ Union at any stage of the process.
-The student is not permitted legal representation.
+10.2 The student can be accompanied by a current registered student at the University or UWL Students’ Union caseworker and can seek advice from the UWL Students’ Union at any stage of the process.
+The accompanying person may not be a practicing solicitor or barrister unless prior approval is given by the University Secretary.
+Costs shall not be re-claimable, save for reasonable expenses accrued by students in exceptional cases.

 10.3 The University Secretary shall nominate a member of staff to act as Secretary to the Panel.
 The Secretary is responsible for advising the Panel on the procedures.